A quality firestarter is necessary when loading up your backpack for hiking or camping.

 Ideal for: Backup kit, general backpacking, camping

-This product comes in a three pack, so you have more than enough material to feel secure in the event you need to produce fire.
+This product comes in a three-pack, so you have more than enough material to feel secure in the event you need to start a fire.

 The striking tool also serves as a bottle opener, making it ideal if you stop your backpacking to set up camp.

 - Poor wind protection

 Ideal for: Primary firestarter, long backpacking trips